 27 Oct MITF: A Worthwhile Experience

-Growing up in Kennesaw, Georgia, a town northwest of Atlanta with an extremely small Jewish population, Rachel’s love of Israel took root early.
+Growing up in Kennesaw, Georgia, a town northwest of Atlanta with an extremely small Jewish population, Rebecca’s love of Israel took root early.
 She went to a Jewish day school and Jewish summer camp, and then attended the University of Alabama.
 During her freshman year of college, she participated in a Birthright trip to Israel, which is when her connection to Israel truly blossomed

 “Going on Birthright really had a tremendous impact on me,” recalled Rebecca.
 “And it was on that trip that I learned about Masa Israel Journey, and specifically Masa Israel Teaching Fellows (MITF).”